 I didn’t know what was wrong, in tears I explained what was happening to the kids pediatrician.
 While I love there pediatrician, I don’t think he saw Aidan as an autistic child either.
 All I got was a “just keep him safe” from that doctors appointment.
 I did however get a phone number to Early Intervention from him for Lilly.
 Not knowing what to do, I called and made an appointment to have both twins evaluated.

 The morning the Early Intervention Teams came to evaluate the twins, Aidan was in full “Aidan Speed”.
 He wouldn’t stay still for floor time testing, licked everything including the wall, and when taken out to the stairs to see if he could walk down them he attempted to jump down the entire flight.
-I’ll never forget sitting in a circle after that hour, and for the first time, someone looked at me and said “your not crazy” and “we’re going to help”.
+I’ll never forget sitting in a circle after that hour, and for the first time, someone looked at me and said “you’re not crazy” and “we’re going to help”.
 That day I finally felt like some of the control was back in my hands, like answers where coming, like I can help Aidan.
 A week later I met with his team again, they gave me a bunch of information about Sensory Processing Disorder and started him right away with Speech Therapy, Occupational Therapy, and Behavioral Therapy every week.
 I read through the SPD info and was shocked how much it matched up to Aidan.
 The rocking, the running into things, the not keeping clothes on, everything.